Services

 - Minor guardian nomination (if applicable)

-A Will ensures your assets go to the right people and allows you to name a guardian for minor children, rather than leaving those decisions to the court.
+A Last Will and Testament ensures your assets are distributed to the right people and allows you to formally nominate a guardian for minor children, rather than leaving those decisions to the court.

-A Durable Power of Attorney (POA) is an essential tool in your estate plan that allows you to choose someone you trust to manage your financial and legal affairs if you’re ever unable to do so yourself.
-This trusted individual—known as your agent or attorney-in-fact—can step in to handle everyday tasks or major decisions, depending on the authority you give them.
+A Durable Financial Power of Attorney allows you to appoint someone you trust to manage your financial and legal affairs if you are unable to do so.
+This can include everything from paying bills to handling more significant financial decisions, depending on the authority you choose to grant.

 Comprehensive Estate Plan